Near-deterministic loading of optical tweezer arrays via repulsive barricade potentials: Results

-A barrier height of $U_{\rm b}^{\mathrm{max}}\left( 0\right)=k_{\rm B}\times0.10$\,mK, corresponding to $P_{\rm rep}=5.5$\,mW and $P_{\rm att}=7.5$\,mW, suppresses the flux by more than two orders of magnitude, to 7.3(2)\,$\text{s}^{-1}$ for molecules in $|2, -2\rangle$ giving a collision-limited lifetime of $138(4)$\,ms. This lifetime is sufficient to enable multiple protection cycles of 25\,ms in duration.
-The peak repulsive intensity of $I_{\rm rep} = 3.0\times10^9$~W/m$^2$ leads to a heating rate of $\dot{T} = 4~\upmu \text{K}/\text{s}$~\cite{Grimm2000DipoleTraps}, corresponding to a heating rate of $\Delta T =0.1\,\upmu$K per cycle, negligible in comparison to the 1\,mK trap depth.
-Using Eq.~\ref{eqn:fillfrac}, we calculate a cumulative fill fraction of $\eta=74\%$ after four loading cycles.
-Fig.~\ref{fig:Loading}(d) shows $\eta$ versus the radial barrier height for both the $|2, -2\rangle$ and $|1^{-}, 0\rangle$ states for $N=4$.
-At low barrier heights, the effect of the attractive funnels dominates and no significant increase in $\eta$ is obtained.
+To look at multiple loading cycles, we consider a cycle time of 15\,ms, comprising of 10\,ms of cooling and 5\,ms of imaging, during which light-assisted collisions occur.
+The blue-detuned light leads to a maximum scattering-induced heating rate of $\dot{T} = 4.3~\upmu \text{K}/\text{s}$~\cite{Grimm2000DipoleTraps}, which causes negligible heating in comparison to the 1\,mK trap depth.
+Figure~\ref{fig:Loading}(d) shows $\eta$ versus the radial barrier height for both the $|2, \pm2\rangle$ and $|1^{-}, 0\rangle$ states for $N=4$.
+At low barrier heights, the effect of the attractive funnels dominates and no increase in $\eta$ is observed.
 At large barrier heights, both curves saturate at the theoretical maximum of $82\,\%$.
-The powers needed to attain this fill fraction are moderate at $P_{\rm rep}=6.3$\,mW and $P_{\rm att}=7.7$\,mW, which are experimentally feasible.
-Since the true Condon radius for CaF is unknown and likely smaller than the $R_{\rm core} = r_{\rm FWHM}$ assumed here, these power requirements are conservative and in practice lower powers would be sufficient to achieve the same collision-limited lifetime.
+A barrier height of $U_{\rm b}^{\mathrm{max}}\left( 0\right)=k_{\rm B}\times120~\mu$K, corresponding to $P_{\rm att}=7.7$\,mW and $P_{\rm rep}=6.3$\,mW, suppresses the flux by more than three orders of magnitude, to 0.74(15)\,$\text{s}^{-1}$ for molecules in $|2, \pm2\rangle$ and a collision-limited lifetime of $1.3(3)$\,s leading to a cumulative fill fraction of $\eta=81\%$ after four loading cycles.
+Since the molecules will explore the full ground-state manifold, and the true Condon radius for CaF is unknown and likely smaller than the $R_{\rm core} = r_{\rm FWHM}$ assumed here, these power requirements are conservative and in practice lower powers should achieve the same collision-limited lifetime.